Top 25 online survey sites

 Quick way to collect Google Play credit

-The free Google Opinion Rewards app for Android and iPhone is an easy way to earn credit for purchasing apps, games, books, music and movies on the Google Play store.
+The free Google Opinion Rewards app for Android and iPhone is an easy way to earn credit redeemable on apps, games, books, music and movies on the Google Play store.

-The beauty of this is its speed – surveys take seconds (ex-MSE Nick was once paid 36p for answering two questions), and can be done anywhere you're online.
+The beauty of this is its speed – surveys take seconds (former MSE Nick was once paid 36p for answering two questions), and can be done anywhere you're online.
 Earnings are relatively small but can quickly add up, with Forumites reporting they've raked in as much as £48.

 I've got several 'free' movies by spending the credit you get from them.
 By far the easiest surveys and cleanest, simplest app I've tried.